kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 ## Decision Outcome

+Chosen option:

-Chosen option: "Configurable where it makes sense on both sidecar and egress, predefined where only one makes sense" because it fits the decision drivers (flexibility / restiveness).
+Chosen option for configuration placement: "Configurable where it makes sense on both sidecar and egress, predefined where only one makes sense" because it fits the decision drivers (flexibility / restiveness).

 ## Pros and Cons of the Options

+### Running traffic through egress only

+- there is a bit of operational cost to running egress
+- it's a bit tricky to set up on universal
+- we've got a bit of a gap in other functionalities on egress (configuration, observability)
+- it's more probable to hit scalability issues than with sidecar (egress needs to know about all services / external services)
+- we'd need to relax the requirement of mTLS (it's only needed for services) to run egress
+- there is additional network hop
+- there is a load balancing issue with TCP traffic using zone egress when we make a connection and change the load balancing algorithm we have to wait for the connection to be re-created for the reconfiguration to take place

+Conclusion: **it seems like we're not cutting any serious use case**.

+### Running traffic through sidecar only

+-

+### Running traffic through sidecar and egress

 ### Configurable where it makes sense on both sidecar and egress, predefined where only one makes sense